gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p4.md

 # Human Actions, Control Data
-Earlier we discussed the value of time as our X axis in run charts.
+In [part 3, Line Charts](http://onemogin.com/observability/dashboards/practitioners-guide-to-system-dashboard-design-p3.html#line-charts) we discussed the value of time as our X axis in run charts.
 This is extremely helpful for readers in that it shows change over time, but the passage of time isn’t the _causal_ factor in our data.
 For that we need more context.

 ![Sources of change](/assets/images/dash-p4-changes.png)
 <br>_Lots of thing can cause change.
 Pesky ghosts!_